scalalandio/chimney/docs/docs/cookbook.md

     semiautomatic derivation (`.derive`/`.define.build*` + `syntax._`)
   - only use `import auto._` when you want predictable behavior similar to other libraries (predictably bad)
-  - if you use unit test to ensure that you code does what it should and benchmarks to ensure it is reasonably fast keep on using `import dsl._`
+  - if you use unit tests to ensure that your code does what it should and benchmarks to ensure it is reasonably fast keep on using `import dsl._`

 ## Java collections integration